dask/dask-blog/_posts/2019-08-28-dask-on-summit.md

 {% include JB/setup %}

 Dask is deployed on traditional HPC machines with increasing frequency.
-In the past week I've personally helped three or four different groups get set up.
+In the past week I've personally helped four different groups get set up.
 This is a surprisingly individual process, because every HPC machine has its own idiosyncrasies.
-They all use a job scheduler like SLURM/PBS/SGE/LSF/..., a network file system, and fast interconnect, but each of those systems will have slightly different policies on each machine, which is where things get tricky.
+Each machine uses a job scheduler like SLURM/PBS/SGE/LSF/..., a network file system, and fast interconnect, but each of those sub-systems have slightly different policies on a machine-by-machine basis, which is where things get tricky.

 Typically we can solve these problems in about 30 minutes if we have both:

 -  Someone familiar with the machine, like a power-user or an IT administrator
 -  Someone familiar with setting up Dask

 These systems span a large range of scale.
+At different ends of this scale this week I've seen both:

-This week I've worked with a small 24-node SLURM cluster inside of a Bio-Imaging research lab, Summit, the world's most powerful supercomputer, and a couple more in between.
+-  A small in-house 24-node SLURM cluster for research work inside of a bio-imaging lab
+-  Summit, the world's most powerful supercomputer

 In this post I'm going to share a few notes of what I went through in dealing with Summit, which was particularly troublesome.
 Hopefully this gives a sense for the kinds of situations that arise.
+These tips likely don't apply to your particular system, but hopefully they give a flavor of what can go wrong, and the processes by which we track things down.

 ### Power Architecture